jkirsch/senser/README.md

 ## Dependencies

 - You should have git on the path
-- Maven is self contained using the wrapper accessable from mvnw
+- Maven is self contained using the wrapper accessible from mvnw

 ### How does it work